Drilling and Service Rig Personnel

 Employers require applicants to:

-Motorhands, derrickhands, and drillers need to have an unrestricted Class 5 driver’s licence.
+Motorhands, derrickhands, and drillers must have an unrestricted Class 5 driver’s licence.

 Once employed, workers earn additional required certifications through in-house training:

-To access and work in the oil and gas industry, employees must complete the Energy Safety Canada Common Safety Orientation (CSO) course.
-Some employers may provide this training in-house.
-Energy Safety Canada also provides training for drilling and service rig crews.
+Energy Safety Canada (ESC) provides safety training for drilling and service rig crews.
 It is the industry’s safety association, but other organizations also offer this training.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.